The BEST Tomato Sauce!

 Made with Amore,

-Fresh, flavorful and light taste, a simple authentic recipe for classic Italian tomato sauce (Sugo al Pomodoro)
+Fresh, flavorful and light taste, a simple authentic recipe for classic Italian tomato sauce (Sugo al Pomodoro).
+Great for any pasta dish!
+Add chicken or fresh mozzarella and make it a meal!

 - 1 yellow onion, chopped or cut into thin slices (depending on preference)